Hedging by Giving: Spiritual Insurance and Religious Donations

 Income shocks increase religious giving because donors use charity as a form of spiritual insurance; the paper combines bank transaction data with a large field experiment.

-When student ability is imperfectly observed, Immediate Acceptance can outperform Deferred Acceptance and can even implement the socially optimal allocation under a transparent …
+With imperfectly observed ability, Immediate Acceptance can outperform Deferred Acceptance and, under a transparent indifference condition, can even implement the …

 Studies how IPO regulation can unintentionally facilitate collusion by enabling self-organized investor cartels in primary markets.